TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Epsilon.md

 <br />

-If we list the website on the port 5000, we see a login panel:
+If we browse the website on the port 5000, we're presented with a login panel:

 <br />